massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 Tasks performed in this exercise:

-* Create a resource group
+* Create Azure Event Grid resources
     * Enable an Event Grid resource provider
     * Create a topic in Event Grid
     * Create a message endpoint
     * Subscribe to the topic
 * Send an event with a .NET console app
+* Clean up resources

 This exercise takes approximately **30** minutes to complete.